 Earn your DNP degree from a university built for busy adults

 Earn your DNP degree on your terms by taking classes 100% online.
-Regionally accredited and nonprofit, Franklin was built from the ground-up to satisfy the needs of adult learners.
+Accredited and nonprofit, Franklin was built from the ground-up to satisfy the needs of adult learners.
 Our seamless transfer process and team of academic advisors will help ease your transition to becoming a student, while our flexible course schedules help to balance your education with work, family and life.
 Get started on your future today.

 The Doctor of Nursing Practice program and post-graduate APRN certificate program at Franklin University are pursuing initial accreditation by the Commission on Collegiate Nursing Education.
 Applying for accreditation does not guarantee that accreditation will be granted.